DAVFoundation/dav-cli/CONTRIBUTING.md

 ### Contributing Code

-A lot of **dav-cli** functionality came from pull requests sent by the developer community.
+A lot of our code comes from pull requests sent by the developer community.
 Here is how you can contribute too:

 - [x] Open the [DAV CLI GitHub page](https://github.com/DAVFoundation/dav-cli) and click the ★ Star and then ⑂ Fork buttons.
 - [x] Clone a copy to your local machine with `$ git clone git@github.com:YOUR-GITHUB-USER-NAME/dav-cli.git`.